david-stewart/jet_and_thermal/readme.md

 ## Run the C++ Code to Cluster and Match Jets

-Use the `.root` files generates as input for the C++ binary.
+Use the `.root` files from the step above as input for the C++ binary.
 For the hydro events, the backgrounds in the hydro file will be used.
 Otherwise, an input file from the `hydro` events will be used.